 Does thinking about your debt cause you physical and emotional stress?
-Consumer financial debt is correlated "higher perceived stress and depression, worse self-reported general health, and higher diastolic blood pressure." according to a Social Science & Medicine survey.
-For many people, deciding whether to save for retirement before paying off debt is one big piece of a stress-causing puzzle.
+A Stress in America Survey, conducted by the American Psychological Association, found 42% of adults reported personal debt as a significant source of stress.1 According to a NerdWallet survey 1 in 5 Americans, who had debt, reported a negative effect on their health.2 For many people, deciding whether to save for retirement before paying off debt is one big piece of a stress-causing puzzle.

 If you Google this topic, you’ll find hundreds of ideas about how to best use your income.
 Instead of heading down the internet rabbit hole, read these professionals’ opinions about paying off debt versus saving for retirement.
 Of course, our professionals assume you’ll pay living expenses such as housing, transportation, food, utilities, and childcare first.
 Then, with the remaining money, you may consider whether to first pay off debt, save for retirement, or maybe do both.

 When considering paying off debt, “We need to realize that not all debt is created equal.
 There are two kinds of debt, one is good, and the other quite bad,” says Chris McGovern, a director with Transamerica’s Advanced Markets Group.
 He explains that, “installment debt, like your mortgage or student loan, usually has a low interest rate and it’s really good debt.
 Also, you are decreasing the principal with every payment, so you’re always making progress and paying less interest with every payment.”